PdoubleU/fcc_algorithms-data_structures/README.md

-# fcc_algorithms-data_structures
+# Algorithms and data structures in JavaScript
-Set of exercises to practice javascript (algorithms and data structures) from FCC's source.
+Set of exercises to practice JS (algorithms and data structures) from FCC's source.